nightly-labs/aleph-zero-dashboard/CONTRIBUTING.md

 **Tests have not yet been developed.**

-Testing could be initialised on a per-component basis, such as isolating library components and testing them within a storybook environment.
+Testing could be initialized on a per-component basis, such as isolating library components and testing them within a storybook environment.

 Integration tests make sense for the app itself, ensuring the page layout, help module, and modals display the correct content at various app states.
 These states currently persist of: